rtzbyte/pms-api/source/index.html.md

 roomCount | The total number of these room types that exist | * occupancy | how many people can this room sleep | *

+**Tancrede: I understand you expect a POST from PMS to us:**

+ - id is from the PMS? the room type id on their end?
+ - B.com RoomTypeID: how could they know in the first place the B.com roomTypeID? as this is a POST PMS -> B.com

 Note that if the property has occupancy-based pricing (charging different rates based on the number of people), those occupancy-based rates will be a separate **rate plan**, not a physical room.

 The roomType is a standard internal Booking ID.
 We've provided an open-sourced library that matches internal Booking roomType names with other OTA's below, making it easy to connect and distribute inventory.